subgraph/usblockout/README.md

 	dpkg -i /tmp/subgraph-usblockout_#VERSION#.deb

 You will need to either log out and log back in, or launch `usblockout` (for example via alt-f2) after the install.

+To run without without the xdg autostart and systemd service (when you are debugging or for development) you will want to run the daemon in one terminal with `sudo ./usblockoutd --debug` and the client in another with `./usblockout --debug`.